Grieving - working through loss

 - Feeling like this (grieving) helps you to deal with your loss.

-- You think of things you could have said or done.
+- You think of things you could have said or done or go away.
 You may go through lots of feelings and emotions .

 - You could be scared that someone else will die.
 You think about that person most of the time.
 When these feelings come, tell your trusted adults about them.